priteshkumar/Serverframework/testing/TDD.md

 > increases organisation/stability of code at some later point of time

 > converting requirements into test cases helps in analyzing design of software before code development

+ ## Requirements of a good testcase

+ > it should have high code coverage ( > 95 %)

+ > multiple assertions for different aspects

+ > should be able to catch bugs , if code break occurs later

+ > testcases should be independent , not dependent on run status of other testcases

+ > testcases should not share resources , it can lead to random failures.